paragraph-xyz/docs/src/pages/docs/nfts.md

 ---
 title: Collectibles
-description: Learn how to use collectble content in your Paragraph newsletter.
+description: Discover how to integrate collectible content in your Paragraph newsletter for increased engagement & monetization.
 ---

-Collectible content adds a whole new layer of creation, engagement & monetization to your newsletter.

-Paragraph supports several different types of collectibles:
+Elevate your newsletter experience with collectible content, offering new ways for creation, engagement and monetization

-* Collectible content: your readers can save & own their favourite parts of your content
+* Collectible Content: Readers can save and own their favorite parts of your content.
-* Collectible posts (coming soon!): turn entire posts into NFTs, letting your readers own their favourites
+* Collectible Posts (coming soon!): Convert entire posts into NFTs, allowing readers to own their favorite pieces.
-* Embedded collectibles: create & mint image, audio, or video NFTs and embed them directly into your posts.
+* Embedded Collectibles: Mint and embed image, audio, or video NFTs directly into your posts.

 ---

 ## Collectible Content

-Your readers can save & own any part of your posts.
-They can do this by highlighting any sentence or paragraph and minting it as an NFT.
+Allow readers to save and own any part of your posts by highlighting a sentence or paragraph and minting it as an NFT.

-You have full control over the supply & cost of this content, and can enable or disable this across your entire publication or on a per-post basis.
+You maintain full control over the supply and cost of this content and can enable or disable it for your entire publication or on a per-post basis.

 ### Setting up collectible content